-Vaccine Coverage: In the 12 months ending 30th June 2008, 67.3% of Hutt Valley children were fully immunised at 6 months, compared to 63.0% for New Zealand as a whole.
-Similarly 88.0% were fully immunised at 12 months, 73.2% at 18 months and 83.2% at 24 months, as compared to national coverage rates of 84.0%, 68.0% and 76.5% respectively.
-During this period there were also ethnic differences in the proportion of Hutt Valley children fully immunised at 6, 12, 18 and 24 months, with coverage being higher for Asian, European and Pacific children than for Māori children in each age group.
+Vaccine Coverage: In the 12 months ending 30th June 2008, 55.5% of Waikato DHB children were fully immunised at 6 months, compared to 63.0% for New Zealand as a whole.
+Similarly 79.9% were fully immunised at 12 months, 61.5% at 18 months and 72.7% at 24 months, as compared to national coverage rates of 84.0%, 68.0% and 76.5% respectively.
+During the same period, coverage rates were higher for Waikato DHB Asian, then European children and lower for Māori children at nearly every age group.

 Pertussis Admissions: In New Zealand during 1990-2007, pertussis epidemics occurred at regular 3-4 year intervals, with the last epidemic occurring in 2004.
-In Hutt Valley DHB the pattern was similar, although rates were generally lower than the New Zealand average, and no large increases in admission were evident during the epidemic which occurred elsewhere in 2004.
+In Waikato DHB the pattern was similar, with admissions during the two most recent epidemics being similar to the New Zealand average.
 When broken down by age, the majority of pertussis admissions and all recent deaths nationally were in infants <1 year.
 Admissions were also significantly higher for Pacific and Māori > European > Asian infants, and those in urban or deprived areas.